 - 1. Complete a minimum of 30 graduate semester hours or the minimum specified in the student's degree program - 2.
 Successfully complete all courses in the core curriculum and applicable concentration; - 3.
 Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework - 4.
 Pass the required subject area examine (FELE, Reading or ESE) - 5.
-Pass the appropriate State of Florida ESOL requirements and Certification Test(s) (Professional Education Exam, General Knowledge Exam, and/or Subject Area Exam for ESE, Reading, or MAT) - 6.
-Fulfill the academic residency requirement of 30-36 graduate semester hours as outlined in the student's degree program - 7.
-Demonstrate competence in reading, writing, oral communication, and computational skills - 8.
-Satisfy all financial obligations to the University; and - 9.
-Apply for graduation to the office of Graduate Studies in Education.
+Demonstrate competence in reading, writing, oral communication, and computational skills - 6.
+Satisfy all financial obligations to the University; and - 7.
+Apply for graduation to the Registrar's office.